skyjake/Doomsday-Engine/doomsday/plugins/example/doc/readme.txt

 engine itself and/or access to the engine's public API for other means.

-Various plugins are developed alongside the Doomsday Engine itself (such as WadMapConverter and DehRead) and are distributed with it.
+Various plugins are developed alongside the Doomsday Engine itself (such as IdTech1Converter and DehRead) and are distributed with it.

 The Doomsday API and its plugin system are public interfaces, making it possible to either completely replace existing plugins (for example, a